 Court in Chicago to hear arguments on sanctuary cities

-CHICAGO (AP) _ An appeals court will hear arguments on a Trump administration request to reverse a lower-court ruling temporarily freezing its policy of withholding public-safety grants from sanctuary cities that don’t fully enforce immigration laws.
+CHICAGO – An appeals court will hear arguments on a Trump administration request to reverse a lower-court ruling temporarily freezing its policy of withholding public-safety grants from sanctuary cities that don’t fully enforce immigration laws.

-U.S. District Judge Harry Leinenwebber’s freeze applies to all 50 states.
+U.S. District Judge Harry Leinenweber’s freeze applies to all 50 states.
 The Trump administration says, at worst, it should only apply to Chicago.

 In a related case, U.S. District Judge William Orrick in California in November blocked President Donald Trump’s executive order nationwide that cut funds to sanctuary cities, saying Trump can’t set new conditions on spending OK’d by Congress.